 This page contains links to various resources that allow users to do their own analysis, mapping, and visualization of data on-line, without having to use statistical or GIS software applications.
 For more advanced users, the sites provide additional functionality to extract and download data for such uses.

 Elections in Western Europe since 1815 (Emory Patrons Only)--This site is an excellent source of data on electoral results by constituency in most Western European countries, with the data available for download in various formats.
 The site contains significant information on electoral reform, electoral laws, and political parties in each country.

 ICPSR - Analyze Data Online (Emory Patrons Only)--The ICPSR has several hundred of the studies in its archive accessible via a web interface that allows users to perform various types of analyses, from frequency distributions and crosstabulations to basic regression analysis and logit analysis.
+The ICPSR has tutorial videos for using this interface available at its YouTube channel.
 The interface makes use of UC-Berkeley's Survey Documentation and Analysis software.

 RoperExplorer (Emory Patrons Only)--RoperExplorer is an online data analysis system for use by Roper Center member institutions.
 It allows users "to choose dependent and independent variables and quickly produce frequencies and cross tabulations" from a selection of survey data files in Roper's archive.

 SDA Archive (Open Access)--UC-Berkeley's SDA Archive allows users to interact with and analyze data from collections such as the General Social Survey, American National Election Studies, and microdata files from the U.S. Census Bureau.